surlykke/Go-Generics-with-constraints/README.md

 ## Further considerations

 Whats written above constitutes my proposal for constraints in Go.
-Here I'll mention some variations and additions that could be considered.
+Now I'll mention some variations and additions that could be considered.

 ### Specialization